-- Her role on Theros paints her as a reluctant hero as well, with Heliod calling on her to fight the monsters that are threatening humanity.
+- Her role on Theros paints her as a reluctant hero once again, with Heliod calling on her to fight the monsters that are threatening humanity.

-- Straw Nihilist: While she is well meaning, her traumas have left her so utterly cynical and pessimistic that she can't bring herself to save Bant, her adopted home.
+- Straw Nihilist: While she is well meaning, her post-traumatic stress disorder has left her so utterly cynical and pessimistic that she can't bring herself to save Bant, her adopted home.
 She gets better when fighting against the Phyrexians, the ones who caused her PTSD.

 The dragon shaman planeswalker Sarkhan Vol was first introduced in Shards of Alara

 .
 At first, he wielded red and green magic, but under Nicol Bolas's tutelage (as well as Sanity Slippage

 ), he's moved away from green in favor of black.
 He was originally from the war-torn plane of Tarkir, where dragons have long since become extinct.
 His purpose for returning is to find the remains of Ugin, which leads in 1,280 years into the past to save the Spirit Dragon.
 After completing his mission, he returns to the present only to find that no one recognizes or remembers him.

 Read more about him here

 - A Day in the Limelight: He's shaping up to be the main protagonist of the "Khans of Tarkir" expansion.